Global Trade Watch Staff Directory

 Melinda St. Louis, Director of International Campaigns

 Melinda St. Louis is International Campaigns Director with Public Citizen's Global Trade Watch.
-She monitors U.S. trade negotiations at the World Trade Organization, as well as regional and bilateral trade and investment talks, including the Trans-Pacific Partnership (TPP) and the Transatlantic Trade and Investment Partnership (TTIP), and coordinates with civil society partners around the globe to promote the public interest in the context of international commercial and investment agreements.
+She monitors U.S. trade negotiations at the World Trade Organization (WTO), as well as regional and bilateral trade and investment talks, including the renegotiation of the North American Free Trade Agreement (NAFTA).
+For years she has coordinated with civil society partners around the globe to promote the public interest in the context of international commercial and investment agreements, including the Transatlantic Trade and Investment Partnership (TTIP) and the defeated Trans-Pacific Partnership (TPP).
 Prior to joining Public Citizen, for more than a decade, St. Louis was a leading advocate and campaigner on global economic justice issues, playing leadership roles in the Jubilee USA Network, Witness for Peace, and the Campaign for Labor Rights, among other grassroots advocacy organizations.
 St. Louis has lived and worked in Nicaragua and El Salvador, and currently serves as Chair of the Board of the Latin America Working Group.
 She received an M.P.P. in International Policy and Development from Georgetown University.

 Rose Espinola, National Field Director

 Rose Espinola is National Field Director for Public Citizen’s Global Trade Watch.
-Rose gets winning: She’s been an organizer on successful campaigns ranging from unionization fights to fossil fuel divestment.
-She first started organizing with el Movimiento Estudiantil Chicanx de Aztlan (MEChA), and has organized with Unite Here, Coalition of Immokalee Workers, School of Americas Watch, New Organizing Institute, and local women’s circles.
+Rose gets winning: They have been an organizer on successful campaigns ranging from unionization fights to fossil fuel divestment.
+They first started organizing with el Movimiento Estudiantil Chicanx de Aztlan (MEChA), and have organized with Unite Here, Coalition of Immokalee Workers, School of Americas Watch, and the New Organizing Institute.
 Most recently, Rose managed Planned Parenthood’s Latinx field program and served as Virginia State Field Director for the Bernie campaign.
-She attended the University of Pennsylvania, where she graduated with a B.A. in Latin American and Latinx Studies.
-While at Penn, she also completed coursework at Wharton Business School and studied abroad at the University of Havana.
+Rose graduated from the University of Pennsylvania with a B.A. in Latin American and Latinx Studies.
+While at Penn, they also completed coursework at the Wharton Business School and studied abroad at the University of Havana.

 Justin Fisk, Senior Researcher